VideologyInc/scailx_python_webgui/README.md

 ============================================================================

 Updates in ~/scailx_tools/.

+2026.0626.
+Added in ~/tests folder new pytest program to do lvds B7 vs B8 driver serial, set/get resolution + frame rate, and visca reboot tests.

 2026.0603.
 Added detect usb live service to work together with go2rtc service.
 It needs new package linuxpy.